maputnik/osm-liberty/README.md

 ```
 npm install
 ```
-and then validate or reformat with
+and then validate or format the style with
 ```
 npm run validate
-npm run reformat
+npm run format
 ```

 Validation and reformatting will happen automatically on commit if you have the